peterdotjs/quick-find/README.md

 <br>
 ###Limitations:
 Extension only works on sites that allow content scripts.
-The chrome webstore page itself for example doesn't even allow content scripts to be run.
+The Opera webstore page itself for example doesn't even allow content scripts to be run.

 Quick find does not search through iframes, script, or code html elements.